Extended Sizing

 Figure F represents both jodhpurs and touching thighs, more typical of European and Australian mothers.

-The waist line is one of the trickiest areas to work with in larger sizes.
+The waistline is one of the trickiest areas to work with in extended sizes.
 In most cases we're not talking about a simple scaled up body type, we're really dealing with minimising the appearance of a weight issue.
 No doubt most of you are familiar with what looks best as far as styles go (e.g.; avoiding horizontal stripes, etc.), but we're talking pattern making.
-As such there are only two things we can do.
-We can minimize the issue by not drawing attention to it and/or we can actually change the shape a small amount.

 Changing tummy and waist shape is usually done by use of stiffer fabrics or linings.
 Obviously the less stretch left in the fabric the less negative ease you can use, so there is a trade-off between being squeezed flatter and actually being able to put on the garment.
 Sounds simple doesn't it?
 Just add in some more ease and stiffen the fabric even more?
 Wrong, there is a catch.

-Let's presume we're a little flabby in the tummy area.
-Simply making the garment tighter isn't going to do much more than create a Michelin man effect ... the garment will try to even out the tension in the fabric naturally by falling into the soft spots and riding over the rolls that won't compress ... sorry if I'm not pulling punches here but I need to be clear.
-It does this because in spandex it's possible to distort localized areas all independently of each other ... it's not a stiff textile ... you can poke your finger into one place and literally just 2 inches away the fabric is unaffected.
-So you can't use spandex as a flattening textile.
+Let's presume we're a little soft in the tummy area.
+Simply making the garment tighter isn't going to do much more than create a Michelin man effect when we bend over ... the garment will try to even out the tension in the fabric naturally by falling into the soft spots and riding over the rolls that won't compress ... sorry if I'm not pulling punches here but I need to be clear.

 So instead we have two other options ... control textiles and compression textiles.
 The latter, compression, is a textile similar to spandex except that it has a very high rebound modulus.
 This means it can stretch pretty similarly to standard swim/dance spandex but it requires much more force to get it there (3-8% negative ease depending on the mesh) So it's tight to get on but it's still quite easy ... but what it does is move around the soft tissue of the body until everything is an even tension ... you may have heard of it being called shapewear.
 It's often mesh like in appearance but doesn't need to be.
 Higher levels of compression are NOT a change in knitting technique, but mainly achieved by increasing thickness of the elastic core of the inlay-yarn.
 What this means is that they can still distort locally just as normal spandex can ... it doesn't hide rolls (well ok maybe a tiny bit better) but typically moves them to somewhere they can be squished up ... you can still see an uneven surface.